jlevy/og-equity-compensation/README.md

 ### Less common types of equity

-Most employees won’t run into these, but a complete tour of the ways equity can be granted must mention a few other flavors out there.
+While most employee equity compensation takes the form of stock, stock options, or RSUs, a complete tour of equity compensation must mention a few less common forms.

 🄳 **Phantom equity** is a type of compensation award that references equity, but does not entitle the recipient to actual ownership in a company.